Izodine/filemaker-data-api/README.md

-# FileMaker Data API (Fma)
+# Fm Library

 [![Build Status](https://travis-ci.com/joselopezrosario/filemaker-data-api.svg?branch=master)](https://travis-ci.com/joselopezrosario/filemaker-data-api)

-An Android library to seamlessly interact with databases hosted on FileMaker Server 17+.
+An Android library to seamlessly interact with databases hosted on FileMaker Server 17+ through the Data API.
 ___
 # Classes

-* FmaRequest: create an API request via instance methods
+* FmRequest: create an API request via instance methods
-* Fma: execute the API request against the FileMaker Data API
+* Fm: execute the API request against the FileMaker Data API
-    * FmaParamSort: build the sort parameters
+    * FmSort: build the sort parameters
-    * FmaParamPortal: build the portal parameters
+    * FmPortal: build the portal parameters
-    * FmaParamScript: build the script parameters
+    * FmScript: build the script parameters
-* FmaResponse: retrieve the result from the FileMaker Data API
+* FmResponse: retrieve the result from the FileMaker Data API
-* FmaData: parse records from the results
+* FmData: parse records from the results
-* FmaRecord: parse a record's field and portal data
+* FmRecord: parse a record's field and portal data
 ---
-## FmaRequest
+## FmRequest
 Use this class to create a request object that contains:

 * The information required by the API - like the endpoint url, credentials, and body
 * Other optional information - like the sort, portal, and script parameters

 ### Methods
-#### ***FmaRequest.login()***
+#### ***FmRequest.login()***

 To use the FileMaker Data API, you must log in with an account that has the fmrest extended privilege enabled so you can receive a session token.
 All subsequent calls will require this token.